t-webber/random-json/README.md

 Options:
-  -c, --count <COUNT>    Number of times to repeat the JSON [default: 1] -b, --before <BEFORE>  String to print before every data generation of the JSON schema [default: ] -a, --after <AFTER>    String to print after every data generation of the JSON schema [default: ] -f, --file <FILE>      Path to the json schema [default: schema.json] -i, --interactive      List and select the random generator with a terminal dialogue.
+  -c, --count <COUNT>    Number of times to repeat the JSON [default: 1] -b, --before <BEFORE>  String to print before every data generation of the JSON schema -a, --after <AFTER>    String to print after every data generation of the JSON schema -f, --file <FILE>      Path to the json schema [default: schema.json] -i, --interactive      Select the data type with a terminal dialogue with fuzzy search.
 This option overrides the others -l, --list             List all available data types.
-This option does not generate any data and overrides the others -h, --help             Print help
+This option does not generate any data and overrides the others -d, --debug            Debug errors with more precise information -h, --help             Print help
 ```